Frequency Differences between Clocks on the Earth and the Moon: Proper time and coordinate time

 \section{Proper time and coordinate time}

 Proper time is the time measured by a clock in its own rest frame, while coordinate time is a variable used in a specific reference system to describe the temporal ordering of events \cite{Denker2018,Mueller2018}.
 The coordinate time of the Earth-centered local inertial frame, i.e., the Geocentric Celestial Reference System (GCRS), is Geocentric Coordinate Time ($u\equiv{\rm TCG}$) \cite{Petit2010}.
-Analogous to GCRS and {\rm TCG}, \citet{Kopeikin2024} defined the Lunar Celestial Reference System (LCRS) and its time counterpart, Lunar Coordinate Time ($s\equiv{\rm TCL}$), for the Moon-centered local inertial frame.
+Analogously, a 2024 resolution of the XXXII IAU General Assembly \cite{IAU2024} defined the Lunar Celestial Reference System (LCRS) and its time counterpart, Lunar Coordinate Time ($s\equiv{\rm TCL}$) for the Moon.